 Complementing the ray tracing analysis applied in previous sections, the following coexistence study between FWA and FS considers the statistical 3D Spatial Channel Model developed by the 3rd Generation Partnership Project (3GPP) in [17].

-The development of realistic channel models is one of the greatest challenges in the characterization of wireless communications systems.
-Their quality is crucial for accurately predicting the system performance and propagation behaviour of wireless systems.
+The development of realistic channel models is one of the greatest challenges in the characterisation of wireless communications systems.
+The quality is crucial for accurately predicting the system performance and propagation behaviour of wireless systems.
 Channel models can be broadly divided into two categories, deterministic and statistical.

 Comparison